xor-bits/zig-kernel/README.md

 # zig-kernel

-zig-kernel is the [hyperion](https://github.com/hyperion-os/hyperion) kernel rewritten as a microkernel in Zig
+zig-kernel is the [hyperion](https://github.com/hyperion-os/hyperion) kernel rewritten as a microkernel in pure Zig

 </div>